dr-guangtou/daily_astroph/astroph-1811.md

 #### [Keck OSIRIS AO LIRG Analysis: Feedback in the Nuclei of Luminous Infrared Galaxies](https://arxiv.org/abs/1811.09281)
+    * we undertook the Keck OSIRIS AO LIRG Analysis observing campaign to study the gas dynamics in the inner kiloparsec regions of these systems at spatial scales of a few 10s of parsecs.
+    * we employ near-infrared diagnostics such as Brγ and the ro-vibrationally excited H2 lines to quantify the nuclear star formation rate and identify feedback associated with shocked molecular gas seen in 21 nearby luminous infrared galaxies.
+    * Shocked molecular gas is preferentially found in the ultraluminous infrared systems, but may also be triggered at a lower-luminosity, earlier merging stage.
+    * On circumnuclear scales, AGN have a strong effect on heating the surrounding molecular gas, though their coupling is not simply driven by AGN strength but rather is complicated by orientation, dust shielding, density, and other factors.

 #### [Starvation as the primary quenching mechanism in galaxies](https://arxiv.org/abs/1811.09283)
+    - **Relevant**
+    * Our analysis reveals that the star-forming progenitors of massive (M∗ ∼ 10^11 M⊙) local passive galaxies quenched primarily through starvation over a time-scale of 2 Gyr, before any future star formation was abruptly halted by an ejective or heating mode.
+    * Outflows played a minor role in quenching the progenitors of massive galaxies, but were of increasing importance in quenching the progenitors of low-mass
+    * We find that the quenching of central galaxies is independent of the environment.
+In contrast, we find that environmental effects contributed to the starvation of low-mass satellite galaxies in very dense environments.

 #### [The SAMI Galaxy Survey: Stellar and gas misalignments and the origin of gas in nearby galaxies](https://arxiv.org/abs/1811.09298)
+    - **Interesting, Relevant**
+    * Integral field spectroscopic observations of 1213 galaxies from the SAMI Galaxy Survey show that 11% of galaxies with fitted gas and stellar rotation are misaligned by more than 30◦ in both field/group and cluster
+    * The misalignment fraction is 45 ± 6% in early-type galaxies, but only 5 ± 1% in late-type galaxies.
+    * Slower dynamical settling time of the gas in elliptical stellar mass distributions accounts for a small increase in misalignment in early-type galaxies. 但不足以解释全部的形态差异
+    * LTGs have primarily accreted gas close to aligned rather than settled from misaligned based on analysis of the skewed distribution of PA offsets compared to a dynamical settling model.
+LTG吸积的气体一般就是aligned。。。但是为什么气体一定是吸积来的?
+    * Cluster environments are found to have gas misalignment driven primarily by cluster processes not by gas accretion.

 #### [Interpretation of Departure from the Broad Line Region Scaling in Active Galactic Nuclei](https://arxiv.org/abs/1811.09559)
+    * A significant fraction of objects exhibit shorter lags than the previously found scaling of the time delay of the Hβ emission region with the monochromatic flux at 5100A ̊
+    * These shorter largs can be explained by the old concept of scaling of the BLR size with the ionization paramete

 #### [The Foundation Supernova Survey: Measuring Cosmological Parameters with Supernovae from a Single Telescope](https://arxiv.org/abs/1811.09286)